My buddy Dan Sadlier asked me to share the cool story of how the trailer park ministry began.

 …called out the enemy and watched him flee

-…hosted an Easter Egg hunt and shared the gospel with 50+ kids and their parents
+…hosted an Easter Egg hunt and shared the gospel with 50+

 …provided food, furniture, and funds to families in need

-…helped those very families begin to start serving others back
+…helped those very families begin to start serving others

 …changed tires for the disabled